caphodel/brackets-db-manager/README.md

 Now it's only offer basic functionality, like browse databases, tables, show table fields, show table data in a paging table, run query (all text in a document or just a selection of it).

-It is actually a modified of https://github.com/Azakur4/brackets-database because I need some functionality that's not available on it, but then I have some idea to develop it to something more than just a modified version of Azakur4's plugin.
+It is actually a modified of https://github.com/Azakur4/brackets-database because I need some functionality that's not available on it, then I have some idea to develop it to something more than just a modified version of Azakur4's plugin.

 To do
 ====================